GlenKPeterson/TestUtils/README.md

 ### 1.0.2 2020-12-16 "StringDiff"
  - Added StringDiff.singleShortestDiffSubstring()
+ - Made FakeHttpServletResponse.getOutputStream() return a FakeServletOutputStream
+   instead of OutputStream so you can access .stringWriter to call .toString() on it.
+ - Bumped dependency versions.

 ### 1.0.1 2020-10-16 "Kotlin type signatures"
  - Converted the various contract tests (Equals, Comparator, and Comparable) to Kotlin